furkankuscu08/hero-cat-privacy-policy/privacy_policy_en.md

 ## 2. Information We Collect

-### 2.1 Information You Provide
-- **Account Information:** If you create an account, we may collect your username and email address
-- **Support Communications:** When you contact us for support, we collect the information you provide in your communications

-### 2.2 Information Automatically Collected
+### 2.1 Information Automatically Collected
+Our Game does not require an account or collect personal information directly from users.
+All data collected is strictly for game functionality, analytics, and advertising purposes.

 - **Device Information:** Device type, operating system version, device identifiers
 - **Game Data:** Game progress, scores, levels completed, in-game statistics
 - **Usage Information:** How you interact with the Game, features used, time spent playing
 - **Technical Data:** IP address, app version, crash reports, performance data

-### 2.3 Advertising Information
+### 2.2 Advertising Information
 Our Game uses Google AdMob to display advertisements.
 AdMob may collect:
 - **Advertising ID:** Device advertising identifier
 - **Location Data:** Approximate location based on IP address